JayaswalPrateek/MyCSnotesForME/Data Strs.md

 - c++ STL  has 4 things: containers, functions, algorithms and iterators
 	- containers are the classes for the data structures
 		- container functions are primitive operations performed on the containers like push, pop
-	- algorithms are complex operations performed on the containers like search, sort
+	- algorithms are complex operations performed on the containers like search, sort and imported using `#include <algorithms>`
 	- iterators are used to access containers in a simpler way
-- to import all the containers and common header files like iostream etc, use `#include<bits/stdc++.h>`
+- to import all the containers and common header files like iostream etc, use `#include <bits/stdc++.h>`
 - insert vs emplace
 	- all containers might not have push operation but all have insert and emplace operations
 		- both are same when using primitive data types